mavas/mavas/writings/Portfolio.md

 - Sloccount is a computer program that simply counts how many lines of code there are in a folder full of source code.
 It most always returns in less than a second.
 I ran that program on the TensorFlow codebase, it took my machine at least 4 minutes.
 There’s over 2 million lines of code.
-For example, there’s these 2 files tfl_ops.cc and legalize_tf.cc that each have 3700 and 2300 lines of code; it took 3+ hours to compile just those 2 files.
+For example, there’s these 2 files [tfl_ops.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/lite/ir/tfl_ops.cc) and [legalize_tf.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/tosa/transforms/legalize_tf.cc) that each have
+4,000 and 2300 lines of code; it took 3+ hours to compile just those 2 files.

 - It turns out that there's a whole community of people that take the time and expertise to compile Tensorflow wheels and redistribute them, precisely b/c it's a common problem.
-See [this](https://github.com/davidenunes/tensorflow-wheels) for example.
+See [this](https://github.com/davidenunes/tensorflow-wheels) and [this](https://www.eggwall.com/2020/09/compiling-tensorflow-without-avx.html) for example.

 <!--
 ## NodeJS experience